tobsirl/AWS-Certified-DevOps-Engineer/README.md

 cfn-hup is a daemon that detects changes in the metadata and runs user-specified hooks.
 You can use cfn-hup to detect changes in the metadata and run user-specified hooks.

+The cfn-hup helper is a daemon that detects changes in resource metadata and runs user-specified actions when a change is detected.
+This allows you to make configuration updates on your running Amazon EC2 instances through the UpdateStack API action.

 - cfn-init is run once as part of bootstrapping (user data)
 - ...if CloudFromation::init is updated, cfn-init is not run again
 - cfn-hup is a daemon that can be installed on an EC2 instance